 (2) For the permanent stock ownership incentive plan, the value corresponds to the shares that have vested during the fiscal year multiplied by the price per share on the vesting date.
-For the restricted share units (RSUs), the redemption value of the units from the 2012-2015 cycle, which have vested on January 13, 2016, corresponds to the number of vested units, multiplied by the weighted value of the Transat share as at January 13, 2016, i.e. \$7.34.
-For the performance-based share units (PSUs), the redemption value of the units from the 2014-2017 cycle, which have vested during the fiscal year on January 13, 2016, i.e. \$7.34.
+For the restricted share units (RSUs), the redemption value of the units from the 2013-2016 cycle is nil as the performance threshold was not attained.
+For the performance-based share units (PSUs), the redemption value of the units from the 2014-2017 cycle is nil as the performance threshold was not attained.

-(3) Represents the amount paid for fiscal year 2015 under the Short-term incentive program (STIP).
+(3) Represents the amount paid for fiscal year 2015-2016 under the Short-term incentive program (STIP).

-(2) For the permanent stock ownership incentive plan, the value corresponds to the shares that have vested during the fiscal year multiplied by the price per share on the vesting date
+For the permanent stock ownership incentive plan, the value corresponds to the shares that have vested during the fiscal year multiplied by the price per share on the vesting date

 (3) The value is determined by assuming that the Options vested during the fiscal year would have been exercised on the vesting date of each relevant grant.
-The value corresponds to the difference between the closing price of the voting shares on the TSX on the vesting date and the exercise price on the vesting date.
+The value corresponds to the difference between the closing price of the Voting Shares on the TSX on the vesting date and the exercise price on the vesting date.

-The value of the retirement plan represents, for each fiscal year, the sum of the "change attributable to compensatory items" of the defined benefit pension plan and the "compensatory amount" of the defined contribution plan, as presented for fiscal year 2015, in the tables of the "Benefits under a Retirement Plan" section of this Circular.
-For each fiscal year, the amount of the "change attributable to compensatory items" was established according to the same actuarial assumptions as those that served to establish the accrued benefit obligation presented in Transat's financial statements for the years ended October 31, 2013, 2014 and 2015 respectively, in accordance with generally accepted accounting principles.
+The value of the retirement plan represents the sum of the "change attributable to compensatory items" of the defined benefit pension plan and the "compensatory amount" of the defined contribution plan, as presented for fiscal year 2016, in the tables of the "Benefits under a Retirement Plan" section of this Circular.
+The amount of the "change attributable to compensatory items" was established according to the same actuarial assumptions as those that served to establish the accrued benefit obligation presented in Transat's financial statements for the year ended October 31, 2016, in accordance with generally accepted accounting principles.